Accidents Happen. Are You Covered?

-Many people think that accident insurance is only for people who are really into extreme rock climbing in the Patagonias or spelunking adventures in Malaysia.
-They believe their regular health insurance will take care of their basic medical needs and any emergencies that arise.
+You may think that accident insurance is only for people who like extreme sports or rugged adventures.
+Plus, regular health insurance coverage is supposed to care of your basic medical needs and any emergencies that arise.
 After all, that’s what health insurance is for, right?

-Maybe.
-But, maybe not.
-Accidents happen more often than we like to believe, and in some emergency situations, your regular medical insurance won’t be enough to save you from extremely high out-of-pocket expenses.
+Maybe, maybe not.
+Accidents happen more often than we’d like to believe.
+Annually, there are more than 97 million visits to the emergency room for unintentional injuries, according to the Centers for Disease Control and Prevention.¹ And in some emergency situations, your regular medical insurance won’t be enough to fully cover potentially high out-of-pocket expenses.